 Washing your Hands

 - Wash your hands often with soap and water for at least 20 seconds.
 Make sure to wash before:

-- If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol.
+- If soap and water are not available, use hand sanitizer that has at least 60% alcohol.

 Coughing and Sneezing

 - Clean surfaces after each use or at least once every day.
-Use soap and water or a disinfecting household cleaning spray or wipe.
+Use soap and water or a household cleaning spray or wipe.

-- Use your own plate, bowl, and utensils – do not share these or food with anyone.
+- Use your own plate, bowl, and utensils.
+Do not share these or food with anyone.

-- Trouble breathing
+- Difficulty breathing

 - Blue lips or face

-- Difficulty speaking
+- Trouble speaking